SW1992/Basic-Algorithm-Scripting/README.md

 # Basic Bonfires
-Here are my solutions for the freecodecamp basic bonfires.
+Here's my solutions for the freecodecamp Basic Algorithm Scripting section.
-Check the JS files for the solution code!
+Check the JS files for the solution code.